fastapi/fastapi/docs/advanced/security/oauth2-scopes.md

 Because the `SecurityScopes` will have all the scopes declared by dependants, you can use it to verify that a token has the required scopes in a central dependency function, and then declare different scope requirements in different *path operations*.

-They will be checked independently for each path operation.
+They will be checked independently for each *path operation*.

 ## Check it